-This policy is intended to reinforce United Way London & Middlesex’s commitment to providing accessible Constituent Services.
+This policy is intended to reinforce United Way Elgin Middlesex’s commitment to providing accessible Constituent Services.

 This policy relates to the Accessibility for Ontarians with Disabilities Act, 2005 (AODA).
 The regulation “Accessibility Standards for Customer Service” comes into force on January 1, 2012 for not-for-profit organizations.